 Everyone knows that there are no two fingerprints alike.
 No two voice modulations and no two genetic codes are exactly alike.
 What makes anyone think we all have the same liver, lungs, kidneys, or anything else the same as the next person?
 Therefore to propose that we all eat the same foods, take the same drugs when we are ill, or perform the same exercise is more than ludicrous.
 It is unscientific!
 Ayurveda uses a system of historical analysis and physical examination done almost entirely by observation (with the exception of pulse reading), to ascertain one's original nature and current imbalances.
+A diet and health plan is given to the individual according to the needs to correct the imbalance.
+The basis for all other concepts in Ayurveda is Sankhya (the analytical study of the elements that comprise the universe).
+Although the modern physicist would delineate well over one hundred elements, Sankhya states there are twenty-four, of which five are the foundation of the gross world: Earth, Water, Fire, Air and Ether.
+These five elements, when joined in different combinations, make up the three "doshas" or "biological modes" which are the "Prakruti" or nature of an individual and the nature of all things. | |

 The combination of fire and water gives us Pitta or the Transformative Biological Mode.
 Pitta is that which mutates or transforms the outside elements of the macrocosm into the inside elements of the body (the microcosm).
 Pitta governs the digestion of physical, mental and emotional elements.